-- 1. Keep the foster animal.
-Do not bring them back to the shelter for check-ups or surgery until we've given you directions to do so. - 2.
-Have the potential adopter contact the Adoption Team by emailing adoption@anticruelty.org.
-A member of the team will reach out within 24 hours with the appropriate online application and further instructions. - 3.
-Application review: Once an application is received staff will review the applicant's adoption candidacy and will remain in contact with all parties regarding the application's status.
-It is important that fosters do not promise an applicant the animal since, in some circumstances, the application may not be approved.

-4. Scheduling adoption: Once an application has been approved the Adoption Team will reach out to both you and the adopters with the next steps in the process.
+- 1) Keep the foster animal.
+Do not bring them back to the shelter for check-ups or surgery until we've given you directions to do so. - 2) Have the potential adopter complete an adoption application for the specific animal and email it to foster@anticruelty.org.
+Adoption forms, as well as adoption requirements, details and fees, can be found here. - 3) Application review: Once an application is received staff will review the applicant's adoption candidacy and will remain in contact with all parties regarding the application's status.
+It is important that fosters do not promise an applicant the animal since, in some circumstances, the application may not be approved. - 4) Scheduling adoption: Once an application has been approved we will reach out to both you and the adopters to set-up a day and time for the animal's adoption.